AI Engines Now Cite Images in Answers. Schema.org Quietly Replaced Alt Text as the Strongest Signal.

 ImageObjectJSON-LD block withcontentUrl,name,caption,description,creator,license, anddatePublishedfilled in. - Reference the image from the parent

-Article,Product, orHowToschema using theimageproperty, so the relationship is explicit. - Mark the primary page image as
+Article,Product, orHowToschema via theimageproperty. - Mark the genuine hero image as

 representativeOfPage: true.
 Don't flag every image this way. - Make sure the image URL is crawlable and indexable.
-AI engines can't cite what they can't fetch.
+Engines can't cite what they can't fetch.

 - Add the image to your XML image sitemap.
-This still helps Google Images and costs nothing.
+It still helps Google Images and costs nothing.

-- Validate the markup with Google's Rich Results Test and Schema.org's validator.
+- Validate the markup with Google's Rich Results Test and the Schema.org validator.

-- Track citations in ChatGPT, Perplexity, and Google AI Mode for your priority queries.
-Iterate based on what gets pulled.
+- Track citations in ChatGPT, Perplexity, and AI Mode for your priority queries, then iterate on what gets pulled.

-There's also a competitive dynamic worth flagging.
-Right now, ImageObject schema adoption is low.
-Most sites use it sparsely if at all.
-That means the marginal value of adding it to your priority pages is unusually high.
-The window for easy wins is open.
-It won't stay open forever.
+There's also a competitive window worth saying out loud.
+ImageObject adoption is still patchy, which means the marginal value of adding it to your priority pages right now is unusually high.
+Easy wins rarely stay easy.
+This one won't.

-If you sell anything visual, products, services with photographable outcomes, before-and-after work, technical diagrams, this is where I'd put your image SEO budget for the next twelve months.
-Not on more alt text.
-On ImageObject blocks that tell AI engines exactly what they're looking at and who made it.
+If you sell anything visual, products, before-and-after work, technical diagrams, services with a photographable outcome, this is where we'd point your image budget for the next twelve months.
+Not at more alt text.
+At ImageObject blocks that tell engines exactly what they're looking at and who made it.
+If you'd rather we built the schema templates and citation tracking for you, that's the core of our AI search visibility service, and you can tell us what you're trying to get cited for and we'll take a look.

-The shift from alt text to structured data isn't a future trend.
-It's already happened.
-The only question is whether your images are speaking the language AI engines are reading, or the one they're starting to ignore.
+The move from alt text to structured data isn't a future trend you've got time to plan for.
+It already happened.
+The only open question is whether your images are speaking the language AI engines read, or the one they've started to ignore.